WFOX-TV: Entering the news business

 Under Clear Channel, WAWS gained a news presence.
 The station contracted with Jacksonville's ABC affiliate, WJKS (channel 17), to produce a 10 p.m. local newscast.
 Fox 30 First Coast News at 10 debuted on October 7, 1991; it was the first full-length prime time newscast in the Jacksonville market and featured a dedicated producer, reporter, and videographer.
 WJKS was the third-rated news operation in Jacksonville at the time, and the newscast it produced for WAWS came to draw more viewers than WJKS's 11 p.m. news, twice as many by May 1996.

-In 1996, WJKS was announced to have lost its ABC affiliation to WBSG-TV (channel 21) in Brunswick, Georgia, beginning in 1997.
+In 1996, WJKS lost its ABC affiliation to WBSG-TV (channel 21) in Brunswick, Georgia, beginning in 1997.
 WJKS's owner, Media General, gave up the fight to retain the network affiliation that August; at that time, channel 17's news employees were told the news operation would continue at least through December, because WJKS had to maintain a news department to meet its contractual obligations to WAWS.
-At this time, employees began to depart, with the sports director and lead female anchor announcing their departures within two months of the news.
+Employees began to depart WJKS, with the sports director and lead female anchor announcing their departures within two months of the news.
 WJKS-TV's final local newscast aired December 29, 1996.
 The end of the WJKS-TV news department spurred WAWS to launch its own to fill the void created by the end of Fox 30 First Coast News at 10.
 After talks with WJKS about renting its existing facilities broke down when Media General opted to retain the equipment for use in other cities, the WAWS news department debuted on December 30, 1996, with the launch of half-hour 10 and 11 p.m. newscasts.
 Most of the news staff, except for several WJKS-TV news employees, came from outside of the Jacksonville market.